Honor someone who is easily forgotten – return their memory to the Jewish people and the world.

 If you choose to incorporate this option into your project, we ask that you please let us know!

-- This version of the project is EXACTLY THE SAME, with one exception – you honor your child by gathering with your family/friends for a Shabbat meal and discussion.
+This version of the project is EXACTLY THE SAME, with one exception – you honor your child by gathering with your family/friends for a Shabbat meal and discussion.
 It is customary that during Shabbat meals, individuals may offer words of Torah to their guests in honor of someone else’s memory.
-In this version of the project, you would wholly complete steps #1 through #3, but you would share your reflection among family and friends at a celebratory Shabbat meal in honor of your child – and you would meaningfully incorporate their memory into the discussion with your guests.
+In this version of the project, you would wholly complete the first two steps, but you would honor your child among family and friends at a celebratory Shabbat meal – and you would meaningfully incorporate their memory into the discussion with your guests.
 In this sense, you may also have a family member present your certificate to you.
 To learn more about this option and its variants, please reach out!

-If you have any further questions, please do not hesitate to reach out to Jackie Reese via email (email@example.com).
+If you have any further questions, please do not hesitate to reach out to Claire Holthaus via email (firstname.lastname@example.org).
 We are happy to discuss options and help facilitate your project in any way we can.
 To learn more about the Holocaust Center of Pittsburgh’s events and opportunities, please visit https://hcofpgh.org!

 Having trouble seeing the form?
 Click here.